-- Economically disadvantaged - EB student/EL.
-Please see Inclusion of EB student/ELs for additional information. - Current special education - Highly mobile.
+- Economically disadvantaged - EB student.
+Please see Inclusion of EB Students for additional information. - Current special education - Highly mobile.
 Please see additional information below for determining this group.

-Current and Monitored EB students/ELs
+Current and Monitored EB Students

-A student is identified as a current EB student/EL if the student is reported as emergent bilingual in TIDE.
-A student is identified as a monitored EB student/EL if the student is reported in TIDE as having met the criteria for exiting a bilingual/ESL program and is being monitored as required by 19 Texas Administrative Code, §89.1220(I).
+A student is identified as a current EB student if the student is reported as emergent bilingual in TIDE.
+A student is identified as a monitored EB student if the student is reported in TIDE as having met the criteria for exiting a bilingual/ESL program and is being monitored as required by 19 Texas Administrative Code, §89.1220(I).

-Both current and monitored EB students/ELs, through year 4, are included in performance rates for the Closing the Gaps domain.
-Exclusions for EB students/ELs are detailed in this chapter.
+Both current and monitored EB students, through year 4, are included in performance rates for the Closing the Gaps domain.
+Exclusions for EB students are detailed in this chapter.